rain-king/simplex_py/README.md

 1. Identify unbounded solutions.
 2. Identify when there is no feasible solution.
 3. Edge cases with only equalities.
+4. Print the original problem without slack and artificial variable columns.

 ## Usage
 Needs numpy installed.